University Policy and Procedure Statement UPPS No. 01.01.01

 d. effect on customers and stakeholders.

 01.06 The official version of a UPPS is available on the university website, while hard copies can be found in the office of University Planning and Assessment (UPA).

 01.07 The UPPS Review minutes note the effective date of the UPPS.

-01.08 University Planning and Assessment (UPA) is the official repository for all UPPS documents, including current official documents, all past versions of UPPSs, and reduced or deleted UPPSs.
+01.08 UPA is the official repository for all UPPS documents, including current official documents, all past versions of UPPSs, and reduced or deleted UPPSs.

 01.09 If a conflict occurs between a UPPS and a policy reflected in documents of a higher authority (e.g., federal law, state law, Coordinating Board policy, Regents’ Rules, etc.), the policy as outlined in the document of higher authority will prevail.

 01.10 If a conflict occurs between a divisional policy statement and the policy outlined in a UPPS, the UPPS will prevail.

 01.11 All university employees are responsible for staying current on UPPS changes.

 02.01 Reviewer – a stakeholder in the policy or procedure being outlined or reviewed.

-02.02 Senior Reviewer (SR) – Typically the person most knowledgeable about the policy.
-If the identity of the senior reviewer is not apparent, the President’s Cabinet will identify the correct individual.
+02.02 Senior Reviewer (SR) – typically the person most knowledgeable about the policy.
+If the identity of the SR is not apparent, the President’s Cabinet will identify the correct individual.

 02.03 Executive Assistant (EA) – either the appropriate division’s executive assistant or a designee.

 02.04 Director of UPA – the person responsible for maintaining the review process and posting approved UPPSs to the university website.

 02.05 Congressional style – a method of mark-up in which deletions are lined through and additions are underlined using the Microsoft Word editing format (Track Changes).

-02.06 Substantive change – A change to policy which impacts the policy or process outlined.
+02.06 Substantive change – a change to policy that impacts the policy or process outlined.

 02.07 Non-Substantive change – a change that does not impact the policy or process outlined.
 Examples include typographical errors, grammatical errors, and title changes.

 02.08 Pen and ink changes – any revisions where policy or process require only minimal changes or only specific sections of a policy are addressed without a review of the entire document, producing a “Pen and Ink” revision.